bea103/Cisco_Python_Project/README.md

 # Cisco_Python_Project

-The aim of this project is providing a solution to the following issue:
+The aim of this project is providing a software solution to the following issues:

 1. Knowing all available devices in the network.
 For each device, is needed to know:
   -	Hardware version.